6.15.2011

 After riding Lexa for a few weeks, the Green Girl is ready to review the Trek Lexa SLX XS.

-I'm 4'10.5" with a long torso and short legs.
+I'm 4'10.5" with a long torso but short arms and legs.
 The biggest obstacle for me was to find a bike with a low enough standover for me to actually stand over it.

 As far as I could tell, the Trek Lexa SLX 43 cm size 65.4 cm standover height was the lowest of any comparable road bike.